Christone "Kingfish" Ingram: Career

+Early career

 Ingram began playing gigs around his hometown while he was still in seventh grade.
 Not long afterwards he had acquired a local fan base.
 Local venues he played included Red's Lounge, Ground Zero Blues Club, the New Roxy, Shack Up Inn and the Delta Blues Room.

 In November 2014, as part of the Delta Blues Museum band he performed for Michelle Obama at the White House.

 In June 2017, he played at the Jackson, Mississippi Underground 119 blues club which re-opened in spring 2017, after being closed since August, 2015.
 The club's co-owner Michael Rejebian said the two kinds of bands you have to prepare for were show bands and party bands but with Kingfish, he was sort of the best of both worlds.
 In August 2017, he was headlining on the second night of the 10th St. Louis Blues Festival.
 The festival also included Jake Kershaw, the Chris O'Leary Band, Erin Coburn and Jim McCarty and Mystery Train.
 In October that year, he appeared in an episode of Jazz Night in America which also featured Terry "Harmonica" Bean and Anthony "Big A" Sherrod.
 Along with Gary Clark, Jr., he was a featured artist on Eric Gales' 2017 album, Middle Of The Road.
 In 2018 he performed at The Chicago Blues Festival.

 The May 18, 2017 issue of Billboard indicated that Luke Cage creator, Cheo Hodari Coker selected Ingram along with other acts to appear in a cameo role for the season two of the series.
-Season 2 premiered on June 22, 2018 with Ingram appearing in Episode 4 where he performed two songs "The Thrill is Gone" and "I Put A Spell On You".
+Season 2 premiered on June 22, 2018, with Ingram appearing in episode 4, "I Get Physical", where he performed two songs "The Thrill is Gone" and "I Put A Spell On You".

-In June 2018 he performed alongside hip-hop musician Rakim as part of NPR Music's Tiny Desk Concerts series, where he played "King's Paradise", "Paid in Full" and "Know the Ledge".
+In June 2018, he performed alongside hip-hop musician Rakim as part of NPR Music's Tiny Desk Concerts series, where he played "King's Paradise", "Paid in Full" and "Know the Ledge".